Tyler Brown (footballer): Adelaide

+Brown would go on to sign with Box Hill in the VFL for the 2024 season.

 Personal life

-Brown is the son of former Collingwood captain, Gavin Brown, and brother of Callum Brown.
-His sister, Tarni Brown, was selected for the 2020 AFL Women's (AFLW) academy and was drafted by Collingwood in the 2020 AFL Women's draft under the father-daughter rule.
+Brown is the son of former Collingwood captain, Gavin Brown, and brother of Callum.
+His sister, Tarni, was selected for the 2020 AFL Women's (AFLW) academy and was drafted by Collingwood in the 2020 AFL Women's draft under the father–daughter rule.